Top-level U.S.-China trade talks resume as irritants sour atmosphere

 Speaking to reporters in Washington on Wednesday, Trump said: "If we can make a deal, we're going to make a deal, there's a really good chance."
 "In my opinion China wants to make a deal more than I do," Trump added.

-The two sides have been at loggerheads over U.S. demands that China improve protections of American intellectual property, end cyber theft and the forced transfer of technology to Chinese firms, curb industrial subsidies and increase U.S. companies' access to largely closed Chinese markets.
+The two sides have been at loggerheads over the U.S. demands that China improves protections of American intellectual property, end cyber theft and the forced transfer of technology to Chinese firms, curb industrial subsidies and increase U.S. companies' access to largely closed Chinese markets.

 LOWERED EXPECTATIONS